art-emini/DuckEngine/README.md

 - Google Chrome or any other Chromium based browser

-### Browser Requirements

-1. Browser supports ES6 (EcmaScript2015)
-2. Browser supports Canvas APIs

 ### Browser Bugs

 #### Firefox Bugs

-- More stuttering and garbage collection calls occur more often than Safari and Chromium Browsers (Not really noticeable)
+- More stuttering and garbage collection calls occurs more often than Safari and Chromium Browsers (Not really noticeable)

 ## Download